-A certain standard must be maintained for all recipients of bowling scholarships since the primary purpose of student life on campus is academic achievement and progress.
+Since the primary purpose of student life on campus is academic achievement and progress, a certain standard must be maintained for all recipients of bowling scholarships.
 The awarding of a bowling scholarship is an occurrence that each recipient should view with great pride.
 The primary purpose of each scholarship is to supplement the cost of a college education, while secondarily allowing each recipient to participate in a quality bowling program.
 All scholarship recipients must meet or exceed the Shocker Bowling eligibility requirements at all times.

 I. Scholarships are offered on a semester basis.

 III.
-Scholarship decisions will be made by the coaching staff.
+Scholarship decisions will be made by the head coaching staff.

 V. Coaches reserve the right to make decisions or changes in policies at their discretion regarding all aspects of the scholarship program.

-Scholarship money is automatically applied towards tuition and fees expense.
+I. BOWLING SCHOLARSHIP: Each year the scholarship program is in effect, the WSU bowling scholarship fund can support a predetermined number of partial scholarships, on a semester to semester basis.
+Scholarship recipients with in-state residency are awarded either $750 or $1,000 each semester based upon that recipient's designation as a ‘dependent’ (student-athletes from the local area) or ‘independent’ (in-state student-athletes attending WSU from outside the local area) student.
+Recipients with out-of-state residency are awarded either $700, $1,400, $2,100, or $2,800 based upon the coaching staff’s perceptions of the athlete’s bowling skills, skill development, and budgetary constraints.
+Scholarship money is automatically applied toward tuition and fees expense.
 Application deadlines are May 1 and December 1 for fall and spring semesters, respectively.
-Fall semester scholarship decisions will be announced no later than May 15 and applicants will be notified by postal or electronic mail.
+Fall semester scholarship decisions will be announced no later than May 15 and applicants will be notified by a postal or electronic mail.
 Spring scholarship decisions will be announced as soon as possible after fall semester eligibility is determined.

 II.
-BOOK LOAN SCHOLARSHIP: Textbook scholarships valued at more than $500 are given to roughly 25 student-athletes each semester.
-The University Bookstore provides a textbook loan program for recipients of this scholarship.
+BOOK LOAN SCHOLARSHIP: The University Bookstore provides a textbook loan program for recipients of this scholarship.
 In short, the recipient will be provided required class textbooks on a “loan” basis for a semester.
-Supplies and some books may not be covered on the plan ( i.e., a workbook that is a supplemental text that features "tear out" pages for assignments).
+Supplies and some books may not be covered on the plan (i.e., a workbook that is a supplemental text that features tear-out pages for assignments).
 These workbooks or other school supplies must be paid for by the student.
-Depending on the number of credit hours taken, this plan could represent around $500 or more savings per semester.
-For more information please review the book loan policies on the following pages.
+Depending on the number of credit hours taken, this plan could represent around $500 or more in savings per semester.

 1. WHO IS ELIGIBLE TO APPLY FOR A BOWLING SCHOLARSHIP?